topolvm/topolvm/deploy/README.md

   hdd: 10
 ```

-Besides, the scoring weight can be passed to kube-scheduler via [scheduler-policy.cfg](./scheduler-config/scheduler-policy.cfg) for K8s 1.17 or 1.18, or via [scheduler-config-v1beta1.yaml](./scheduler-config/scheduler-config-v1beta1.yaml) for K8s 1.19 or later.
+Besides, the scoring weight can be passed to kube-scheduler via [scheduler-policy.cfg](./scheduler-config/scheduler-policy.cfg) for K8s 1.18, or via [scheduler-config-v1beta1.yaml](./scheduler-config/scheduler-config-v1beta1.yaml) for K8s 1.19 or later.
 Almost all scoring algorithms in kube-scheduler are weighted as `"weight": 1`.
 So if you want to give a priority to the scoring by `topolvm-scheduler`, you have to set the weight as a value larger than one like as follows:
 ```json
 {
   "kind" : "Policy",